johnwesleyquintero/scalesmart/docs/strategies/synchronization_strategy.md

 - **Background Synchronization:** Implement background synchronization to handle intermittent connections.
 - **Retry Mechanism:** Implement a retry mechanism with exponential backoff for failed synchronization attempts.
 - **Offline Mode:** Allow users to continue working offline.
 Store changes locally and synchronize them when the connection is restored.
 - **Connection Monitoring:** Monitor network connectivity and provide feedback to the user.
+Store changes in IndexedDB and synchronize them when the connection is restored.

 ## 5. Scalability: